 John Woodward and Hannah (1730s)

 John and Hannah are named in the parish records for Alcester, Warwickshire, as the parents of a William Woodward, baptised in 1760.
 Currently he is the main contender to be the husband of the earliest proven ancestor, Elizabeth Richards.
-John and Hannah's roots are unknown, as their birth, marriage and death records cannot be found.
+John and Hannah's roots are uncertain, as their birth, marriage and death records cannot be found.

 The oldest proven member of the family is Elizabeth Richards, born 1762, who married a William Woodward in Alcester, Warwickshire in 1789.
 Extensive research points towards her husband as being a William Woodward baptised in Alcester in 1760, the son of John Woodward and Hannah, but so far this has not been proven by more than one source of evidence (see William Woodward for more details).